emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/03-intermediate/04-cross-contract-calls.md

 import carpenterAddingKey from '/docs/assets/crosswords/create-key-carpenter-near--carlcarlkarl.near--CarlCarlKarl.jpg';
 import recycleKey from '/docs/assets/crosswords/remove-key-recycle--eerie_ram.near--eerie_ram.png';

-To reiterate, we'd like anyone to be able to participate in the crossword puzzle, even folks who don't have a Axion account.
+To reiterate, we'd like anyone to be able to participate in the crossword puzzle, even folks who don't have a Fermi account.

 The first person to win will "reserve their spot" and choose where to send the prize money: either an account they own or an account they'd like to create.